-Following completion of the course(s), students should have an official transcript sent to the Office of Undergraduate Admissions, University of Illinois at Urbana-Champaign, 901 West Illinois Street, Suite 103, Urbana, IL 61801.
-Electronic transcripts can be submitted; however there are specific requirements in place.
+Following completion of the course(s), students should have an official transcript sent to The Office of Undergraduate Admissions following the instructions of the Registrar found here.
 After the transcript is processed, the credit will be added to the student’s record.

 Intercampus Registration allows students at one campus of the University to register for courses unique to another campus of the University without having to transfer.
 This program also provides for summer enrollment at another University campus and allows students to transfer their financial aid to the host campus.
 Under this arrangement, students are registered through the home campus and do not interrupt residency requirements for graduation.
 More detailed information concerning this program may be obtained online.

 Class attendance at the University of Illinois is expected.
 Each instructor decides whether absences will be excused, whether make up work will be permitted, and when a student's absences have become excessive.
-Since attendance expectations are between the student and the instructor, students should notify their instructors in advance of absences when possible, or as immediately as possible thereafter, and discuss with the situation.
+Attendance expectations are between the student and the instructor.
+Students should notify their instructors in advance of absences when possible, or as immediately as possible thereafter to discuss the situation.
 The Student Academic Affairs Office will not provide excuses to instructors when students miss class.
 If a student is incapacitated and unable to notify their instructor that they will be absent (or an instructor requests an absence letter), the student should contact the Student Assistance Center in the Office of the Dean of Students in the Fred H. Turner Student Services Building during business hours at 333-0050.
 Students are discouraged from contacting the Emergency Dean about absence related issues.

 Grade Point Average Requirements